zeripath/java-gitea-api/docs/OrganizationApi.md

 <a name="teamSearch"></a>
 # **teamSearch**
-> InlineResponse200 teamSearch(org, q, includeDesc, limit, page)
+> InlineResponse200 teamSearch(org, q, includeDesc, page, limit)

 Search for teams within an organization